WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Unlocked content

 Using Tescan TENSOR’s multimodal capabilities, this study demonstrates how to perform full analytical STEM characterization of materials using the conventional STEM imaging and EDX mapping complemented with advanced 4D-STEM structural analysis.
-The results obtained from individual metal nanoparticles that were encapsulated within multi-walled carbon nanotubes provide a detailed view of particle composition, crystal orientation, and spatial alignment, resolved at the nanometer scale and acquired within a single integrated workflow from a large region of interest.
+The results obtained from individual metal nanoparticles that were encapsulated within multi-walled carbon nanotubes provide a detailed view of particle composition, crystallinity, and grain orientation, resolved at the nanometer scale and acquired within a single integrated workflow from a large region of interest.

 Why Characterize Encapsulated Nanoparticles